January 2014, Paris.

 As a part of my 5 year goal for one of my scholarship essays, I wrote that I see myself as an editor of the country’s top food magazine.
 A few weeks later, I get an email from BBC Good Food India to be the food editor (!!!).
 Unreal.
 I couldn’t take it up because of my move to Paris (bittersweet), but I did work on launching the magazine in India and created two big features – one on ten stunning desserts and the other on no-fuss Mediterranean.
 Look!
 I continue to contribute to the magazine whenever time permits.

 I now have a certificate for both Patisserie (London) and Cuisine (Paris) from Le Cordon Bleu, and it feels terrific.
 I loved every minute of school, especially Paris, and I can’t wait to go back there and learn from my favourite chefs.
 While at school, I discovered that I actually do enjoy cooking and not just baking.
-So that confused me a bit.
 In the summer I spent in London I did a stage at a bakery and a pizza van and I was even lucky enough to get into Fergus Henderson’s kitchen at St John Bread and Wine where I learned a heck lot about butchery.
-I plan to continue to stage at some of my favourite restaurants and cafés in Europe while I can.

 The occasional co-author behind this blog is my husband, Arjun, also sometimes referred to as orangefoodie on the blog.
 He doesn’t cook much, but loves to eat like nobody else I know.
 Back in college he made me a luscious Creamy Oreo Pie.
 Now, that’s a sign of keeper.